threatcl/threatcl/README.md

     }
   }

-  data_flow_diagram {
+  data_flow_diagram_v2 "dfd name" {
     // ... see below for more information
   }

 }
 ```

-See [Data Flow Diagram](#data-flow-diagram) for more information on how to construct data flow diagrams that are converted to PNGs automatically.
+See [Data Flow Diagram](#data-flow-diagram) for more information on how to construct data flow diagrams that may be converted to PNGs automatically.

 To see an example of how to reference pre-defined control libraries for the [OWASP Proactive Controls](https://owasp.org/www-project-proactive-controls/) and [AWS Security Checklist](https://d1.awsstatic.com/whitepapers/Security/AWS_Security_Checklist.pdf) see [examples/tm3.hcl](examples/tm3.hcl).
 We also have the [MITRE ATT&CK Controls](https://attack.mitre.org/mitigations/enterprise/) [here](examples/MITRE_ATTACK_controls.hcl).